Sezei/ff-kate-engine/README.md

-# Funky Friday Kate Engine
+# Funky Friday | Kate Engine
-Funky Friday's 'essential' mods; Absolutely nothing that gives you advantages over your opponents, all absolutely client-sided. decided on the name 'kate engine' both because of Kade and because my name's katherine (or kate for short lol)
+Funky Friday's modding framework; which by itself is a mod lol; Absolutely nothing that gives you advantages over your opponents, all absolutely client-sided. decided on the name 'kate engine' both because of Kade and because my name's katherine (or kate for short lol)

 i mean, it technically does mod ff to add new features just like kade did for fnf so dont point fingers at me

+# Requirements
+- A script executor
+- Make sure the script executor can use loadstring otherwise its a bad executor lmfao

 # Features (so far)
 The 'mods' so far are the following;